D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - create a subnat named AzureBastionSubnet and IPAS 10.2.1.0/26
 - cerate a bastion and assign the existing relevant subnet
 - add a public Satndard SKU IP to vm1
-- connect to  vm1 using teh Azure Portal in web browser
+- connect to  vm1 using the Azure Portal in web browser

 ---